mrpositron/quantized-convolution/README.md

 # Quantized Covolution

-In this project we perform convolution operation.
+The purpose of this project is to compare different means of computing convolution operation, and see if naive quantinization actually speed ups operation.

 ## Table of Contents:
-1. Naive implementation of convolution in C.
+1. Naive implementation of convolution in C language.
 2. Quantizing the naive implemetation of convolution using lower precisions.
 3. Applying CPU vectorization using AVX instructions and Pthreads.
 4. GPU vectorization using CUDA.